Regulation (EU) No 923/2012 SERA : Standardised European Rules of the Air

 - any flight planned to operate at night, if leaving the vicinity of an aerodrome.

-- A flight plan shall be submitted, before departure, to an air traffic services reporting
+- to an air traffic services reporting office for other cases;

 - Unless a shorter period of time has been prescribed by the competent authority for domestic